Jeff Bezos to Step Down as Amazon CEO; Andy Jassy Moves Up

 The documentary featured an interview with Jassy, excerpts of which are available online, on key issues facing the now-nearly-1.7-trillion-dollar company — including calls to break it up: “Simply because the company’s been successful in a few different business segments doesn’t mean it’s somehow too big,” Jassy said.

 Jassy also defended the sale of Amazon’s facial recognition technology to law enforcement, a thread explored in the documentary: “We believe that governments and the organizations that are charged with keeping our communities safe have to have access to the most sophisticated, modern technology that exists,” Jassy said at the time.
-In the aftermath of George Floyd’s killing, Amazon announced a moratorium on the sales of its facial recognition technology to law enforcement.
+In the aftermath of George Floyd’s killing, Amazon announced a moratorium on the use of its facial recognition technology by police.

 Stream Amazon Empire: The Rise and Reign of Jeff Bezos in its entirety below and read and watch interview excerpts with Jassy.